-You can check you have set up your bubble registers to start on the right day from Students > Attendance > Registers > Historic Registers.
+You can check you have set up your bubble registers to start on the right day from Students > Attendance > Registers > Registers By Date.
 Not just for viewing past registers, this page can also be used to show upcoming registers by changing the date.

 Due to the additional bubble classes, the best way to create an evacuation register has changed because it will not show your new bubble classes.
 You can generate a printable register for one lesson from the Lesson Dashboard, or to generate printable registers for the whole day, go to Students > Attendance > Reports.

 This happens when only one register has been set up for your bubble groups for the whole day.
 To take separate attendance registers in the morning and afternoon, you will have needed to schedule both AM and PM sessions, with a gap between for lunch.
 You can add missing PM sessions by going to School > Programmes > 2020/2021 Courses and selecting the bottom-level course, then scheduling more Classes & Lessons.

 The Covid-19 Dashboard looks at one mark per student, taking the most recent, relevant marks into account.
 This means that marking students in both the bubble and normal registers should not negatively impact your attendance data, providing you use the correct attendance code.
 You can see which code to use in the How to take attendance section of this article.

 If you're using bubble registers, you'll see an error message in registers saying students are due to be in two places at once.
 You'll need to ignore these messages.

 Don't worry - if the student is marked as present in your bubble register, but marked absent in their normal register, they'll be counted as present on the Covid-19 Dashboard.